avallbona/Impostor/README.rst

 for every user that needs this privilege) or those belonging to IMPOSTOR_GROUP and every such log in gets recorded.

+Also use IMPOSTOR_GROUP cautiously because it still allows impersonating somebody with different set of permissions (and hence security breach).

 TODO/Wishlist
 -------------